regl-project/regl/API.md

 #### Texture constructor

 There are many ways to upload data to a texture in WebGL.
-As with drawing commands, regl consolidates all of these crazy configuration parameters into one function.
+As with drawing commands, regl consolidates all of these configuration parameters into one function.
 Here are some examples of how to create a texture,

 ```javascript
 // From size parameters